reinaldorj/themerize/README.md

 #### `<thmrz:dateField />`
 This tag will render a dateField element using the style of your current theme.
-This tag uses [Bootstrap Datetimepicker](https://tarruda.github.io/bootstrap-datetimepicker/).
+It uses [Bootstrap Datetimepicker](https://tarruda.github.io/bootstrap-datetimepicker/).
 You can use it's documentation to make custom date formatting.

 #### `<thmrz:dateFieldLabel />`
 This tag will render a dateField element with label using the style of your current theme.